oguzgelal/reclare/README.md

 ![declaration](https://user-images.githubusercontent.com/2817993/41202804-f811c83c-6cd6-11e8-8e40-07fdda252c0a.png)

-With Reclare, your **reducers** (state updater functions) and **reactions** (logic implementations) reside side by side under **declarations**, which gets invoked on one or many events that can be **broadcasted** from anywhere in your application.
+With Reclare, your **reducers** (state updater functions) and **reactions** (logic implementations) reside side by side under **declarations**, which gets invoked by events which can be **broadcasted** from anywhere within your application.
 They are **situation aware**, and will only be invoked if the situation at the time of the event holds the given criteria.
-Declarations allows a functionality-first organisation of logic and state management; and with the **ducks files**, they can be grouped into logical units.
+Declarations allows a functionality-first organisation of logic and state management, and **ducks files** allows modularity so that your code can be grouped into logical units.

 ## Basic Example